rahgadda/job-preparation/01-ML/Snowflak.md

 ## Overview
 - Snowflake is a fully managed SaaS (software as a service) that provides a single platform for data warehousing, data lakes, data engineering, data science, data application development, and secure sharing and consumption of real-time / shared data.
   ![](00-images/snowflake_overview.png)
-- Snowflake combines a completely new SQL query engine with an innovative architecture natively designed for the cloud.
+- Snowflake combines a completely new SQL query engine - `SnowSQL` with an innovative architecture natively designed for the cloud.

 ## Architecture